 Miriam Ferzli is a Teaching Professor and Alumni Distinguished Undergraduate Professor in the Department of Biological Sciences at NC State University.
 She teaches large lecture introductory biology courses for biology majors and the SCALE-UP (Student-Centered Active Learning Environments with Upside-down Pedagogies) format.
 She also directs an undergraduate research program.
 As part of these roles, Miriam became very involved with graduate student teaching assistant professional development (GTA PD) and has collaborated with the Graduate School to establish certificate programs and the Interdisciplinary Consortium for the Advancement of TA Training.
 Currently, Miriam is co-chair for the Center for the Integration of Research in Teaching and Learning at NC State’s Graduate School.
 As part of these groups, she has developed course curriculum and workshops to advance GTA PD.
 She has also investigated the stages of development of GTAs as they progress through their teaching experiences and actively evaluated GTA teaching in the classroom/laboratory.

-Katie Homar (PhD University of Pittsburgh) is the new Technical and Academic Writing Specialist at NC State’s Graduate School where she designs writing support and outreach for students in the College of Engineering.
+Katie Homar (PhD University of Pittsburgh) is the Director of Academic and Engineering Writing Support at NC State’s Graduate School where she designs writing support and outreach for grad and postdoc trainees across disciplines.
 She earned her PhD in English and certification in TESOL (Teaching English to Speakers of Other Languages) from the University of Pittsburgh where she also taught and advised writers across the disciplines.
 Her area of specialization is histories of rhetoric and composition.
 Prior to pursuing a career in academic administration and graduate professional development at NC State, she taught multimodal composition and communication as a Brittain Postdoctoral Fellow at the Georgia Institute of Technology.

 Jason King is a Teaching Assistant Professor in the Department of Computer Science at North Carolina State University.
 Jason teaches courses on topics that include introduction to computing, programming concepts, data structures and algorithms, and software security.
 His research interests include software security and innovative use of technology for facilitating grading and course management.
 He received his PhD in Computer Science from NCSU in 2016, his MS in Computer Science from NCSU in 2011, and his BS in Computer Science from NCSU in 2009.